badgateway/ketting/readme.md

 var ketting = new Ketting('https://api.example.org/', options);
 ```

+2 keys or `options` are currently supported: `auth` and `fetchInit`.  `auth`
-Currently the only supported option is `auth`. `auth` can be used to specify
+can be used to specify authentication information.
+HTTP Basic auth and OAUth2
-authentication information.
-HTTP Basic auth and OAUth2 Bearer token are
+Bearer token are
 supported.

 Basic example: